switchablenorms/Sparse_SwitchNorm/README.md

 deep neural network in an end-to-end manner.
 <div align=center><img src="SSN.png" width="420" height="350"></div>

-**Comparisons of top-1 accuracies** on the validation set of ImageNet, by using ResNet50 trained with SN, BN, and GN in different batch size settings.
+**Comparisons of top-1 accuracies** on the validation set of ImageNet, by using ResNet50 trained with SSN, SN, BN, and GN in different batch size settings.
 The bracket (·, ·) denotes (#GPUs,#samples per GPU).
-In the bottom part, “GN-BN” indicates the difference between the accuracies of GN and BN.

 | Normalizer | (8,32) | (8,16) | (8,8) | (8,4) | (8,2) |